- First Year Courses

 To that end, we look to the portfolio for evidence of clear reasoning, effective writing, skillful research (including appropriate use of sources), and creative thinking.
 We evaluate the portfolios based on the Honors Program Goals; see the Sophomore Honors Portfolio Assessment Sheet for the details of our evaluation criteria.

-Every semester we offer Hon 250: Sophomore Honors Portfolio Workshop for students who are putting together their portfolios.
-If you are unable to take this 1-credit class, we strongly encourage you to meet with an Honors faculty member independently as you assemble your portfolio.
+Every semester we offer HON 250: Sophomore Honors Portfolio Workshop for students who are putting together their portfolios.
+If you are unable to take this one-credit class, we strongly encourage you to meet with an Honors faculty member independently as you assemble your portfolio.

-1. Must have at least 9 Honors credits.
+1. Must have at least nine Honors credits.

 2. Must have a 3.2 GPA.

 If you have not met these requirements by the end of your sophomore year but would like to continue in Honors, please see an Honors advisor to discuss your options.

 Review the work you have completed so far during your college career and select two-four pieces of work that best show your interests and abilities.
 You may consider work done to meet the requirements of a class, but should also consider work done independent of coursework.
 You do not need to limit yourself to written work - performance tapes, art, computer programs, or other material might also be included.
 You might even choose to include a description and brief analysis of a project for which there is no available tangible record - involvement in a dramatic production or engineering project, for example.
 However, at least one substantive piece of work demonstrating writing, thinking, and research skills should find its way into the portfolio.